armthethinker/personal-site/projects/moral-decision-making-haptic-feedback-in-virtual-environments.md

    content="
 **The Trolley Problem is a classic thought experiment in moral philosophy** where an out of control trolley car is speeding down a hill towards a group of five people.
 You, standing near the tracks, see a lever that would switch the trolley onto new tracks where one person would die.
 Do you pull the lever?

-**The “fat man” variant is similar, but your choice is to push a large man onto the tracks** to stopy the trolley to save five people (and kill him).
+**The “fat man” variant is similar, but your choice is to push a large man onto the tracks** to stop the trolley to save five people (and kill him).

 **Our experiment, the Elevator Problem, has a group of workers on a malfunctioning elevator dropping towards an electrified floor.
 If the participant pushes a nearby technician into the electrified floor, the elevator will stop and workers won’t die.** This is an isomorph of the Trolley Problem: a scenario that is categorically equivalent, but looks different.
 We specifically explored the different moral and physiological response between a haptic and non-haptic group.
 Haptic participants feel the person they are pushing with their hands whereas non-haptic participants do not.
 Additionally, we had a third group whose scenario used a two buttons to control the decent of an elevator with four workers and one with one worker (more similar to the lever-based Trolley Problem)."
 %}